cchapman31/cchapman31.github.io/README.md

 ## Roles

-There are three levels of access, managed from the **Roles** panel on the Admin page:
+Roles are managed from the **Roles** panel on the Admin page.
+Each person has one role (or none).
+Assign a role by entering an email and picking one — it works whether or not they've signed in yet, and re-assigning changes an existing person's role.

+- **Member** (no role) — signs in, logs their own transfers and OCCs, spins.
-- **Member** — the default for anyone with a `@topfarmersagent.com` account.
-Logs stats and spins.
+- **SDR** — same as a member: logs their own transfers and OCCs to earn spins.
+- **Sales** / **Service** — do **not** log their own stats.
+A Team Lead or Admin assigns their transfers (and OCCs), which grant spins by the usual rule.
+Their wheel page shows a "your transfers are assigned for you" note instead of the stat-entry card.
-- **Team Lead** — everything a member can do, plus a **Your team** panel on the wheel page where they can trigger a re-log for a teammate who mis-entered today's stats.
+- **Team Lead** — logs their own stats and spins, plus a **Your team** panel and an **Assign transfers** panel on the wheel page: re-log a teammate, or post transfers/OCCs to Sales and Service people.
-- **Admin** — full access to the Admin and Transactions pages.
+- **Admin** — full access to the Admin and Transactions pages, and everything a lead can do.

-Assign a role by entering someone's email and picking Admin or Team Lead; it works whether or not they've signed in yet.
-Assigning a role to someone who already has one changes it.
 The owner (`cody@insurancesaleslab.com`) is always an admin and can't be removed.
-Anyone with a role can sign in regardless of domain, which is how the owner's non-`topfarmersagent.com` account gets in.

-Roles live in the **Roles** tab of the spreadsheet (this replaced the old `Admins` tab).
+Anyone with a role can sign in regardless of domain.
+Roles live in the **Roles** tab of the spreadsheet.

+Assigning transfers is separate from a member's own once-a-day self-log — a lead can post to someone as often as needed, and it never uses up that person's daily entry.
+Every assignment is recorded in the `Stats` tab and the `Ledger`, stamped with who assigned it.

 ## Awards: baseballs and MVP